-The programme started in early March of this year at the NLC’s annual Congressional City Conference, not more than a week before many cities initiated Covid-related stay-at-home orders.
+The programme started in early March 2020 at the NLC’s annual Congressional City Conference, not more than a week before many cities initiated Covid-related stay-at-home orders.
 Representatives from the plan’s pilot cities gathered to talk about what they were doing to curb evictions, what their pain points were in that work and what the goals of the NLC eviction mediation network should be.

 Pittsburgh, Philadelphia, Norfolk, Richmond and Grand Rapids are all cities participating in the pilot plan, which runs through December.

 Megan Stanley, executive director of the Pittsburgh Commission on Human Relations, says that being able to hear what other cities were doing, how other cities were succeeding and struggling, was extremely valuable in developing a city-specific eviction mediation programme.